Periodical cicadas: Life cycle

 Nearly all cicadas spend years underground as juveniles, before emerging above ground for a short adult stage of several weeks to a few months.
 The seven periodical cicada species are so named because, in any one location, all members of the population are developmentally synchronized—they emerge as adults all at once in the same year.
 This periodicity is especially remarkable because their life cycles are so long—13 or 17 years.
-No other species of cicada in the world (among perhaps 3,000 species) synchronize their development in this way.

 In contrast, for nonperiodical species, some adults mature each summer and emerge while the rest of the population continues to develop underground.
 Many people refer to these nonperiodical species as annual cicadas because some are seen every summer.
-This may lead some to conclude that the non-periodic cicadas have life cycles of one year.
+This may lead some to conclude that the non-periodic cicadas have life cycles of 1 year.
 This is incorrect.
 The few known life cycles of "annual" species range from two to 10 years, although some could be longer.

 The nymphs of the periodical cicadas live underground, usually within 2 ft of the surface, feeding on the juices of plant roots.
 The nymphs of the periodical cicada undergo five instar stages in their development underground.
 The difference in the 13- and 17-year life cycle is said to be the time needed for the second instar to mature.
 When underground the nymphs move deeper below ground, detecting and then feeding on larger roots as they mature.

+The nymphs seem to track the number of years by detecting the changes in the xylem caused by abscission of the tree.
+This was supported experimentally by inducing a grove of trees to go through two cycles of losing and re-growing leaves in one calendar year.
+Cicadas feeding on those trees emerged after 16 years instead of 17.

 In late April to early June of the emergence year, mature fifth-instar nymphs construct tunnels to the surface and wait for the soil temperature to reach a critical value.
 In some situations, nymphs extend mud turrets up to several inches above the soil surface.
 The function of these turrets is not known, but the phenomenon has been observed in some nonperiodical cicadas, as well as other tunneling insects.